Skip to main content

 Concentration measurement explained

 In the essential task of concentration measurement in liquids, the industry uses advanced products that guarantee the precision and efficiency of analysis processes.
-Understanding the exact composition of a solution (whether in pharmaceutical manufacturing, food technology, or chemical processing) is made possible by advanced sensor technology, which, based on refractometric, potentiometric, or spectroscopic principles, enables accurate detection of theconcentration.
+Understanding the exact composition of a solution (whether in pharmaceutical manufacturing, food technology, or chemical processing) is enabled by advanced sensor technology, which, based on refractometric, potentiometric, or spectroscopic principles, allows accurate detection of theconcentration.

-These products, equipped with intelligent interfaces for data transmission and analysis, offer the possibility to optimize processes with low maintenance requirements and long service life, thus representing an indispensable resource in quality control and process management.
+These products, equipped with intelligent interfaces for data transmission and evaluation, offer the possibility to optimize processes with low maintenance and long service life, thus providing an indispensable resource in quality control and process management.

-The basis of the measurement process is a time measurement that can be implemented very accurately and with long-term stability.
+The basis of the measurement method is a time measurement that can be realized very accurately and with long-term stability.
 From the speed of sound, the concentration or density of a liquid is calculated.
-Other parameters can also be determined, such as the Brix content, solid content, dry mass, or suspension density.
+Other parameters can also be determined, such as Brix content, solid content, dry mass, or suspension density.

 Our LiquiSonic® Concentration and density measuring devices are used in various processes for the analysis of liquids.

-In a typical case, a calibration curve is determined from the relationship between the speed of sound and concentration.
-Based on this, the corresponding concentration is calculated from each measured sound speed value.
+Typically, a calibration curve is determined from the relationship between the speed of sound and concentration.
+Based on this, the corresponding concentration is calculated from each measured speed of sound value.

 G796